-GRADUATE Appendix, Computing Policies

-Policy for Responsible Use of University Computers and Information Systems

-Executive Memorandum No. 16
+Policy for Responsible Use of University Computers and Information Systems www.nebraska.edu/bylaws-and-policies/executive-memoranda.html Executive Memorandum No. 16

 1. PURPOSE

 It is the purpose of this Executive Memorandum to set forth the University's administrative policy and provide guidance relating to responsible use of the University's electronic information systems.